Tips for Landlords When Renting Property to Students

 A great number of landlords feel very comfortable renting their property to students.
 This is because the students are there for a known period of time and the usually do not move in the middle of a school term.
 So there is little danger of them creating a problem regarding ending the occupancy early.
-They tend to be reliable in terms of their behaviour and don’t create certain issues which are normally regular for tenants who live for longer durations.
+They tend to be reliable in terms of their behavior and don’t create certain issues which are normally regular for tenants who live for longer duration.
 However, it’s not that students don’t create any problems.
 Students can be problematic as they are often young and not abiding and can be careless in maintaining the property as well.
 This can lead to certain issues for landlords.
 You can avoid these issues entirely and ensure that you can easily strike a good relation with the students who become your tenants.

 Get the Student to Sign an Inventory List